 Which Apps Make You Money from Ads and Surveys?

 Citizen Me, Swagbucks, Google Opinion Rewards and Slidejoy are great apps if you have some spare time.
-You can answer surveys or watch adverts every time you unlock your phone.
+You can answer surveys or get paid for watching adverts every time you unlock your phone.
+These are some of the best money making Apps in the UK..

 You have probably heard of Swagbucks before.
 It was one of the original money-making websites founded way back in 2008, and claims to have paid back over £1m to its customers over the years.
 It now, of course, has its own app.